 Using our constructed information architecture, we used Figma to create low, mid, and high fidelity prototypes.
 Structured usability testing was conducted in order to gauge the effectiveness of our solutions.
 Interviewees were given a set of simple tasks to complete within the prototype models in order to gauge their ease of finding various features.
 The same tasks were also performed on the current StemAway website in order to gauge improvement.

-Tags are now included in the search bar for users to browse, with most recently used tags being recommended immediately as well as the option to view all tags.
+Search bar: Tags are now included in the search bar for users to browse, with most recently used tags being recommended immediately as well as the option to view all tags.

 New Messaging Icon:

 Messages are now directly accessible from the task bar in order to increase visibility and encourage usage.
 On the old StemAway model, many users had difficulty finding the messaging system, with some not even being aware that there was one at all.
 With our new model, users were able to instantly recognize the envelope icon and access messages in one click.

 As users were consistently confused on how to access notifications, we decided to implement a bell icon, as it is instantly recognizable by users due to its popular usage in many major social media platforms.
 This recognizability reduces confusion for new users looking for notifications, as is more intuitive than clicking on a user profile picture for notifications.

 Getting Rid of the Hamburger Menu and Introducing Forums:

 During usability testing with the old website, users spent considerable time reading through the hamburger menu and trying to find target features.
 During card sorting, users consistently ranked using the categories button to be the most important feature within the old hamburger menu, as it was important for them to be able to access posts.